melvinkokxw/cs50-ai-projects/notes/week3.md

     remove {<i>var</i> = <i>value</i>} and <i>inferences</i> from <i>assignment</i>
   return <i>failure</i></code></pre>

+Although interleaving the AC3 algorithm with backtracking search can increase efficiency by pruning search branches that are likely to fail, calling the AC3 function still has a time cost associated and may slow down the search in some usecases.

 ### Selecting unassigned variable

 We can use heuristics to better determine which variable to assign a value to next.
+Two such heuristics are:

 * Minimum remaining values (MRV) heuristic: select the variable that hs the smallest domain
 * Degree heuristic: select the variable that has the highest degree

+We can combine them by using one as the primary sorting key and the other as the secondary sorting key.

 ### Selecting value in domain